AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

 ![Enquiry form](/help/edge/docs/forms/assets/enquiry-form-microsoft-sharepoint.png)

 Let's start with updating a field label.
-Open the 'enquiry' sheet for editing, change the label of submit button to `Let's Chat` and use AEM Sidekick to preview and publish the file.
+Open the 'enquiry' sheet for editing, change the label of submit button to `Let's Talk` and use AEM Sidekick to preview and publish the file.

  ![Enquiry form](/help/edge/assets/enquiry-form-preview-publish.png)